-This helps your body deal with pain and can prevent light-headedness and nausea during tattoo.
+This helps your body deal with pain and can prevent becoming light-headed and nauseated during tattoo.
 Food and drink are NOT allowed in the work area, so fueling your body up before you get to your appointment is the best course of action.
-Snack breaks scattered thru longer sessions are also welcome - feel free to bring some snack bars or a drink for breaks inbetween.
+Snack breaks scattered thru longer sessions are also welcome - feel free to bring some snack bars or a drink for breaks in-between.

 Refrain from alcohol and drug use

 While everyone would like to look their best in their tattoo session documentaries, unfortunately ink does splatter and stain.
-Wear some (expendable) comfy yoga or pajama clothes that allow you to easily stretch how we need you, and give us unhindered access to the tattoo area.
+Wear some (expendable) comfy yoga or pajama clothes that allow you to easily stretch how I need you to, and give me unhindered access to the tattoo area.

 No vaping or smoking in work station

-With the rise in popularity of vaping pens, we've seen a decrease in courtesy and consideration when using these while tattooing.
-Even if we may not mind them out of the work space, it can be VERY difficult to see through a solid plume of vape as we're working.
+With the rise in popularity of vaping pens, there's a noticeable decrease in courtesy and consideration when using these while tattooing.
+Even if I may not mind them out of the work space, it can be VERY difficult to see through a solid plume of vape as I work.
 Go in assuming that vaping is NOT allowed at the work station, and always check with your artist beforehand and respect their wishes if they ask for a vape-free zone.
-This helps to ensure we give you the best quality, unhindered work possible.
+Your not-vaping personally helps to ensure I give you the best quality, unhindered work possible.